Mount Kenya Batian Peak

 - Park certified trek guide (ratio of 1:4)

-- Experienced local technical climbing guide designated by the National Park*
+- Experienced Kenyan technical climbing guide designated by the National Park*

-- Porters and cooks, plus equipment for them
+- Porters and cook

-- All group camping equipment including sleeping tents
+- Group camping equipment

-- International airfare to Nairobi
+- International airfare to Nairobi Airport

 - Vaccinations and malaria tablets